 Thinking of bringing gifts, donating to a school, or visiting an orphanage while traveling to Africa?
-Please consider this list of traveler dos and don't so you can give responsibly.
+Please consider this list of traveler dos and don'ts so you can give responsibly.
 It's important for visitors to respect the community they are giving to, and aim to give in a sustainable manner.
 The last thing you want to do is perpetuate a cycle of dependency, encourage corruption, or burden a community you are trying to help.

 Travelers Philanthropy, a project of the Center for Responsible Travel, has come up with an excellent set of guidelines to help you navigate the best way to give your valuable money and time, so everyone benefits.
-This article is based on those guidelines, as well as our personal observations.
+This article is based on those guidelines, as well as personal observations.

 Visiting an Orphanage, School or Health Clinic

-Visiting an orphanage or school is often a highlight of person's trip to Africa.
+Visiting an orphanage or school is often a highlight of a person's trip to Africa.
 It's a step into reality, away from the luxury safari or beach vacation.
 It allows for a natural interaction with children and teachers, it's a very positive experience.
 The children and staff also benefit tremendously, it offers them a chance to glimpse into a world that's different from their own.

 If you are bringing supplies or toys, give them to the head of the school or clinic.
 You will rarely have enough toys for all the kids and it will just lead to disappointment.
 Make sure you arrive with a prior appointment so you don't disrupt the routine.
 Ask what is needed most before you go.
-We have a mental image of schools along the main safari route in Kenya enjoying 3000 smiley faced balls from Target, but lacking pencils.
-Your tour operator should be able to organize a visit and many fund and support schools themselves.
+We have a mental image of schools along the main safari route in Kenya enjoying 3000 smiley-faced balls from Target, but lacking pencils.
+Your tour operator should be able to organize a visit and many also fund and support schools themselves.